Aadv1k/frontend-projects/README.md

 ## Structure

+- `./packages`: Directory with all the primary packages of the project
+  - `./packages/frontendmentor/`: Front-end challenges from [frontendmentor.io](https://frontendmentor.io)
 - `./config`: configuration scripts for dev tools - eslint, webpack, prettier
 - `./scripts/`: utility shell scripts to organize, clean and fetch files in the project
-- `./site/`: The static styles for the main dashboard
+- `./site/`: The static site for the main dashboard
-- `./frontendmentor.io/`: primary package directory it contains projects from [frontendmentor.io](https://frontendmentor.io)
-- `./.husky`: pre-commit hook to format; pre-push hook to lint

 ## Architecture

 This monorepo is managed using [npm workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces), I chose to use a monorepo for primarily one reason - Organization.
 I liked the semantics of having everything in one place, the standard `config` utilities and a single domain are really good to have and manage.
 Alongside this, under this single monorepo, I can test, my code, and setup a CI pipelines.
 The site is deployed on netlify via the `npm run build` command This command makes it so that the `./site` folder can be dropped onto any server as a static site.

 _note: currently there are no inner-deps_